chinholee/chinholee.github.io/csc366/index.md

 - 1 final (Replace lowest quiz)
 - Bonus (X%)

-## Exercices
+## Exercises

 Written exercises will be provided.
 They will not be graded.
 Solutions will be provided before quizzes.

 ## Quizzes

-At least half of the questions will be taken from the list of written exerices.
+At least half of the questions will be taken from the list of written exercises.